EveryoneDestroysTheWorld/design/standards/inventory/archetypes/README.md

 Players can only use one archetype per match.

+> [!IMPORTANT]
+> Cap **active** archetype actions to four at most.
+For example, Batter-Up Demon has at most three active actions, even though there are four total actions.
+>
+> Remember the guideline that less is typically better.
+This ensures that the screen isn't cluttered with action buttons, and ensures similar controls across archetypes.

+> [!NOTE]
+> Archetype actions can be triggered by the pointer (touch, virtual cursor, mouse, etc.) in addition to two buttons: the primary and secondary buttons.
+If you need more, consider adding another action to swap active actions.

 ## Archetype categories
 ### Destroyer
 Destroyers deal heavy damage to structures and the terrain.